ploomber/projects/debugging/nb.md

     assert set(test['cat'].unique()) == {'a', 'b', 'c', 'd'}
 ```

-The comment should actually be part of the testing function, without it.
-There is no context to understand why are we testing such a specific condition.
+The comment should actually be part of the testing function, without it, there is no context to understand why are we testing such a specific condition.

 ## Debugging (templated) SQL scripts